Evan Ross: Acting

 Ross has appeared in several other films, including the thriller Linewatch with Cuba Gooding Jr. (2008), the drama Gardens of the Night (2008), and the crime drama film Life Is Hot in Cracktown (2009).
 He then starred as Julie, the love interest of Hilary Duff's character, in the 2009 comedy-drama film According to Greta.
 Ross has also appeared in The Notorious B.I.G. music video for the song "Nasty Girl" (2005), and the Lionel Richie music video for the song "Just Go" (2009).

 In 2010, Ross joined the cast of The CW's teen drama series 90210 in its third season, portraying Liam Court's (Matt Lanter) half-brother and the love interest to Annie Wilson, played by Shenae Grimes-Beech.
 That same year, he appeared in Case 219, and the critically acclaimed film festival winner Mooz-lum, also starring Danny Glover and Nia Long.
 He then starred in the comedy-drama The Family Tree (2011) and co-starred alongside Brittany Snow in the thriller 96 Minutes, which was released April 28, 2012, in select theaters.
 Ross won the Breakout Acting Award at SXSW for his performance in the film.

 In 2012, Ross had a supporting role in the Jay and Mark Duplass-directed comedy-drama Jeff, Who Lives at Home.
 The following year, he portrayed music producer Dallas Austin in the VH1 biopic CrazySexyCool: The TLC Story, about the 1990s Atlanta girl group TLC (the film was named after their second album CrazySexyCool).
 He then appeared in the drama film All the Wilderness (2014), which premiered at SXSW; the Courteney Cox-directed comedy-drama Just Before I Go (2014), which premiered at the Tribeca Film Festival; and the drama film Supremacy (2014), which premiered at the LA Film Festival.

 Also in 2014, Ross portrayed the role of Messalla in The Hunger Games: Mockingjay – Part 1, released on November 21.
 He reprised the role in Mockingjay – Part 2, which was released on November 20, 2015.
 In July 2015, he joined the cast of ABC's crime drama series Wicked City, portraying crime scene paparazzo Diver Hawkes, replacing Darrell Britt-Gibson in the role.
 Beginning in 2017, Ross had a major role as Angel Rivera in the second and third seasons of Fox's drama series Star.
 In 2018, Ross starred in a reality show alongside his wife Ashlee Simpson Ross called Ashlee+Evan, which lasted 6 episodes.

+In 2026, Ross competed in season fourteen of The Masked Singer as "Stingray".
+He was eliminated on "Star Trek Night" alongside Greg Mathis as "14 Karat Carrot".